joelburget/slimlock/README.md

 -	`tty_lock`: whether or not to allow virtual terminals switching.
 1 to disallow, 0 to allow.
 	-	Default: 1
+-	`bell`: whether to ring the bell on authentication failure.
+1 to enable, 0 to disable.
+	-	Default: 1

 Copyright
 ---------